stweiz/aws-ecr-gitlab/README.md

 ## Setup and usage

+The built image is pushed to the [Docker hub](https://hub.docker.com/r/bausparkadse/aws-ecr-gitlab)

+You can use it or build your own image with the [Dockerfile](Dockerfile)

 ### Create a new AWS account for GitLab

 You need rights to create a new AWS user.